 Accordingly, I’ve tried to refrain from building toward any particular argument or central claim.
 Instead, I leave most of that to you.
 However, I am wary of this post being linked or cited in any way which outright contradicts my understanding, and so I have provided a couple paragraphs of summary down at the end, to pick out some of the most distinct patterns I have observed.
 If you are linking this post and need to condense it into a shorter summary, please make use of those paragraph in some way.

-An asexual by the name of Kaz was questioning zer (a)romanticism (as a precursor to rejecting the question) when ze also happened to write about questioning the nature of zer relationship.
+An asexual by the name of Kaz was questioning zer (a)romanticism (as a precursor to rejecting the question) when ze also happened to write about questioning the nature of zer relationship with zer “not!GF.”
 Here are some excerpts which highlight those sections of the post:

 I wasn’t sure if I wanted to date her (or was dating her, for that matter), or call her my girlfriend (and indeed, I call her my not!GF these days because this whole area is still a giant big SO CONFUSED). […]